JD297/pushm/README.md

 ```

 ## Requirements
-You need to have python3 installed on your box.
-Python modules that are required are mostly installed by default on linux and mac.
+You need to install python3 and the module "pycrypto" that are mostly installed by default on linux.

 ## Install